fossasia/susi_skill_cms/docs/Skill_Tutorial.md

 ```
 {model, group, language, expert}
 ```
-### The Susi Skill Language: a Language of Thought
+### The SUSI.AI Skill Language: A Language of Thought
 As you will see in the tutorial levels below, the language looks like an extremely simple pattern-matching Question-Answer declaration.
 But that is just the facade, it is easy for beginners but under the hood there is an expert system which is able to do planning and proving.
-The artificial intelligence in Susi is implemented as a theorem prover which can explore the domain of possible answers and gives one which is _true_ in Susis universe of knowledge.
+The artificial intelligence in Susi is implemented as a theorem prover which can explore the domain of possible answers and gives one which is _true_ in SUSI's universe of knowledge.

 However, we had to combine the complex world of declaration-based logic programming with natural language declarations.
 We believe that the result is a easy-to-learn skill language with the ability to advance to true artificial intelligence when we reach a certain level of experience.

 ### Tutorial Level 0: Fixed Query-Answer Phrase Collections

-In you dream test zone (the etherpad) write:
+In your editor window write:
 ```
 # SUSI Skill tutorial playground
 roses are red